www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_offers.md

 | Parameter | Description |
 |-----------|-------------|
 | per_page | Return up to this number of objects per response.
-Must be an integer between 1 and 100.
 Defaults to 100.
 | page | A cursor for use in pagination.
 Returns the n-th chunk of `per_page` objects.

 <br>